gvwilson/thirdbit/src/fiction/bear/index.md

 recent maps of that part of the Blight."

-As Sergeant Gyalpa and the other soldiers hurried away, the prince turned back to Sergeant Dambu.
+As Sergeant Gyalpa and the other soldiers hurried away, the prince turned back to Sergeant Inambu.
 "Thank you," he said.
 "I hope… I hope it didn't take too much."

 The sergeant sighed.
 "Do you remember your tenth birthday party?" she